Diese Webseite verwendet Cookies

 Workplace maps, worker lists and assessments identify where workers are located, how to gain access to them and ways to track the workers’ level of involvement.

 We need to keep lists of workers regularly updated.
-We need to know how to reach them, who knows whom and whom workers rely on if there is a problem.
-It is usually easier to collect names and contact details in the beginning of an organising campaign, as the employer may start pressuring workers to not interact with union supporters.
+We need to reach them respecting their needs and specific situations, who knows whom and whom workers rely on if there is a problem.
+It is usually easier to collect names and contact details in the beginning of an organising campaign, as the employer may start pressuring workers specially women and vulnerable groups such us informal workers who need desperately their jobs and cannot assume the risks, to not interact with union supporters.

 In order to gather information, the best source of information is the workers themselves.
 You might visit workers, workplaces and places workers gather.
 Look for workplace emergency preparedness lists of workers with contact information, search the Internet, and ask other unions, community organisations, or regulatory agencies.
 Ask the employer directly for information if it will not endanger your work.
 The section Participatory Action Research will help you as well.